trimble-oss/website-modus.trimble.com/content/community/submission-guidelines.md

 ### 8.)
 Consider wider audiences

 A pattern is most effective if it can be applied in different contexts, for use by different users.
-Sometimes it’s easy to expand the usefulness of a pattern.
+Sometimes it is easy to expand the usefulness of a pattern.
 For example, by simply increasing the contrast between the text and background, you are ensuring that a user with poor vision can also perceive it.

 ### 9.)
 Patterns contribute to a shared language